htothehilla/100DaysPython/log.md

 - need to imporve on raise aspect of pytest
 # Day 22: Recursive Functions
 **Completion Date:**
+19th June
 **Learned:**
+- benefits of a recursive function over loops
+- hard limits and cache for memorisation
 # Day 23: Lambdas
 **Completion Date:**